stepthom/text_mining_resources/README.md

 ### Cleaning
 - [How to solve 90% of NLP problems: a step-by-step guide](https://blog.insightdatascience.com/how-to-solve-90-of-nlp-problems-a-step-by-step-guide-fda605278e4e) Jan 2018.
 A step by step guide on data cleaning and exploration for successful NLP model building.
+- [How to Clean Text for Machine Learning with Python](https://machinelearningmastery.com/clean-text-machine-learning-python/) October 2017.
+Step-by-step guide of text data pre-processing.

 ### Stemming
 - [Article: Text Stemming: Approaches, Applications, and Challenges](http://dl.acm.org/citation.cfm?id=2975608)